hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > You may have several sets, if you think fit,
 >
-> All formed in parellel lines that branch from A,
+> All formed in parallel lines that branch from A,
 >
-> Or the first set, which means the same, you'll say; T
+> Or the first set, which means the same, you'll say;
 >
-> hey're but continuations of one line,
+> They're but continuations of one line,
 >
 > Where want of length the dancers does confine.
 >